syl20bnr/spacemacs/README.md

    Restart Emacs to complete the installation.

 **Notes:**
-If you get an error regarding package downloads, then you can try to disable the HTTPS protocol by starting Emacs with the `--insecure` argument:
+If you are behind a firewall or similar and you get an error regarding package downloads then you may try to disable the HTTPS protocol by starting Emacs with
 ```sh
 emacs --insecure
 ```
+but this should be a last resort because of the security implications.

-Or you can set the `dotspacemacs-elpa-https` variable to `nil` in your dotfile `~/.spacemacs`.
-That will remove the need to start Emacs with the `--insecure` argument.
+You can set the `dotspacemacs-elpa-https` variable to `nil` in your dotfile `~/.spacemacs` but this has the same security implications as the insecure flag.
 You may also want to clear out your `.emacs.d/elpa` directory before doing this, so that any corrupted packages you may have downloaded will be re-installed.